ernanecl/linuxtips/DescomplicandoPrometheus/day-3/README.md

 &nbsp;

-Note that the command generated a Go binary called `second-exporter`, let's run it
+Note that the command generated a Go binary called `second-exporter`, let's run it:

 ```BASH
 ./second-exporter